-(KCSIE 2020)
+(KCSIE 2023)

-All staff have a responsibility to recognise child abuse, neglect and peer on peer (child on child) abuse in its many forms.
+All staff have a responsibility to recognise child abuse, neglect and peer on peer (child on child) abuse in its many forms by exercising professional curiosity at all times.
+This means that ALL staff will take a 'zero-tolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
+This will encourage and promote a culture of acceptable behaviour and a safe educational environment for all children.
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2020 pages 82-97.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2022.

 Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.

-Broadly the areas taken from Keeping Children Safe in Education, 2020 Annex A, include
+Broadly the areas taken from Keeping Children Safe in Education, 2022 Annex B, include